A Set of Tutorials for the LAMMPS Simulation Package: Content and links

 Add the following lines to \flecmd{gcmc.lmp} as well:

 The number of oxygen atoms from water molecules (i.e.~the number of molecules) is calculated by the \lmpcmd{nO} variable.
-The SHAKE algorithm is used to maintain the shape of the water molecules over time~\cite{ryckaert1977numerical, andersen1983rattle}.
+As already discussed in other tutorials, the SHAKE algorithm is used to maintain the shape of the water molecules over time~\cite{ryckaert1977numerical, andersen1983rattle}.

+\begin{note} Here, a variable of style `atom' is used.
+Such variable defines a per-atom property, i.e., it evaluates the specified expression separately for each atom.
+This is often used to select atoms based on their properties or types. \end{note}

 Finally, let us create images of the system using \lmpcmd{dump image}:

 \paragraph{GCMC simulation}

 To prepare for the GCMC simulation, let us add the following lines into \flecmd{gcmc.lmp}: